But that’s not what he finds when he looks outside.

 “Vanilla.
 I have caramel syrup if you’d like it.”

 “Sure, that sounds good.
 I’ll let you know when I’m done.
-Could I show it to you then?”
+Then could I show it to you again?”

 “Absolutely.
 I’d like to see your finished project.”

-While Adam worked, I went to the guest bedroom and checked his shoes.
-They were still damp inside, so I put the rack inside the dryer and set it to run for fifteen minutes at medium temperature and in air-dry mode.
+While Adam worked, I went to the laundry room and checked his shoes.
+They were still damp inside, so I put the rack inside the dryer and set it to run for fifteen minutes at medium-high temperature and in air-dry mode.
 I returned to read a book on my tablet, and when I heard the dryer signal, I got his shoes out of the dryer.
 They were dry inside, so I removed the rack and took his shoes into the dining room.

 “Excuse me, Adam.
 Your shoes are dry.
 Do you want to put them on now?”